ibm-cloud-docs/watson-knowledge-studio/create-advanced-rules-model.md

 ### Uploading an advanced rules model to other services
 {: #uploading-to-other-services}

 After you export an advanced rules model, you can upload it to {{site.data.keyword.nlushort}}.
-See the following page for more details.
+For more information, see the following page.

 - {{site.data.keyword.nlushort}}: [Customizing > Analyzing text with advanced rules (Beta)](/docs/natural-language-understanding?topic=natural-language-understanding-customizing#advanced-rules).